Web Development for Nonprofit Website: Best Features to Attract More Donations

 We know how important it is for your charity organization to be recognized by as many people as possible to attract more donations for its good deeds in the community.
+And one of the ways to increase your visibility is to create a nonprofit website.

 80% of NGOs worldwide have a website.
 It looks more trustworthy and reputable than a Facebook page.